Start training your hunting dog now!

 There are several ways to hunt ducks and geese.
 Some hunt from a boat and some hunt from land.
 We take great care to make sure our dogs are trained to hunt from both.
 To do this, we start with an introduction to a boat on land.
 The surface of a boat can be slippery, and many dogs do not like to get into the boat at first.
 With retrievers this is generally easy to overcome by throwing retrieves from the boat.

-Bubba jumped into the boat with a little encouragement.
-She has been well socialized with walking on top of various items and surfaces, so the boat was not a big challenge for her.
-While Bubba was in the boat, I threw a bumper for her to fetch.
-When she brought it back to me, I had her jump back in the boat and repeated this a few more times.
+The pups jumped into the boat with a little encouragement.
+They are well socialized with walking on top of various items and surfaces, so the boat was not a big challenge for them.
+While the pups were in the boat, I threw a bumper for them to fetch.
+When they brought it back to me, I had them jump back in the boat and repeated this a few more times.

 Introduction to HOLD